tstibbs/cloud-core/README.md

 - Instructions for setting up a new account added to an organisation: [aws/environment-setup/NewAccountSteps.md](aws/environment-setup/NewAccountSteps.md)
 - Code shared across various projects, e.g. [aws/utils/src/stacks/cloudfront.js](aws/utils/src/stacks/cloudfront.js) and [ui/templates](ui/templates)

+## Contributing

+PRs are very welcome, but for any big changes or new features please open an issue to discuss first.